Someday (Disney song): Eternal version

 In the United Kingdom, all-female trio Eternal lent their vocals to a second version of "Someday".
-Produced by Simon Climie, it was first released on First Avenue on August 5, 1996, in the UK.
-The single became the group's eighth top-ten entry on the UK Singles Chart—where it peaked at number four—and managed to reach the top 30 in Australia and Ireland.
+Produced by Simon Climie, it was first released through 1st Avenue Records on August 5, 1996, in the UK.
+English musician Eric Clapton plays guitar on this version, and the UK cassette single includes a rendition of the song performed by him.
+In 1997, it appeared on Eternal's third studio album, Before the Rain.

+"Someday" became Eternal's eighth top-10 entry on the UK Singles Chart, where it peaked at number four; this made them the first female group to accumulate 10 consecutive top-20 hits in the UK.
+"Someday" also reached the top 30 in Australia and Ireland.
 As of 2019, it has sold 130,000 copies in the United Kingdom.
-In 1997, it appeared on the trio's third studio album Before the Rain.
 The band performed the song for the first time in over a decade for a one-off concert put together as part of the second season of the TV series The Big Reunion.

 Critical reception

 British magazine Music Week rated the song four out of five, writing, "Judging by the early enthusiasm for Disney's Hunchback Of Notre Dame movie, this dramatic ballad in the vein of Elton's Circle Of Life outing should be a huge hit."